 He has performed as soloist with numerous orchestras, among them The Sydney Consort (Australia), the University of Birmingham Chamber Orchestra (U.K.), Temple University Chamber Orchestra (Philadelphia, U.S.A.), Krasnoyarsk Chamber Orchestra (Russia), Guatemala Symphony Orchestra, Musica Raritana (New Jersey, U.S.A.), Silvestre Revueltas Chamber Orchestra (Guanajuato, Mexico), St. Louis’ City Orchestra (U.S.A.), Hermitage Festival Orchestra (St. Petersburg, Russia), Saarbrucken Symphony Orchestra (Germany), Baroque Camerata (Kaohsiung, Taiwan), Filharmonica Orchestra (Manila, Philippines), and ThoroughBass (Sydney).
 Dr. Tsalka has also collaborated with important early music specialists such as Lambert Orkis, Cynthia Roberts, Peter Sykes, and Christopher Hogwood.

 Dr. Tsalka often collaborates with composers: during the last two years, he has performed sixteen world premieres dedicated to him by composers of fourteen various nationalities.
 Overall, 55 composers have dedicated works to him.
 He has been the artistic director of multiple festivals in Mainland China, Sweden, Spain, the Netherlands, and Finland.
-Since 2014, he directs the Geelvinck International Fortepiano Festival in the Netherlands.
+From 2014 to 2020, he directed the Geelvinck International Fortepiano Festival in the Netherlands.
 From 2002-2008, he taught at the Esther Boyer College of Music in Philadelphia.
-From 2009-2014, he was a professor of harpsichord and chamber music at the Escuela Superior de Música, National Center for the Arts in Mexico City, and a professor of early keyboards at Lilla Akademien, Stockholm.
+From 2009-2014, he was a professor of harpsichord and chamber music at the Escuela Superior de Música, National Center for the Arts in Mexico City, and an instructor of early keyboards at Lilla Akademien, Stockholm.

 In addition, Dr. Michael Tsalka has presented over 130 master classes in academic institutions in all continents.
 Currently, he heads the Keyboard Department at the Vanke Meisha Arts Academy in Shenzhen, China.
-He is also artist-in-residence at the Nelson Center for Musical Arts in New Zealand (2020), and a guest Prof. at Celaya Conservatory in Guanajuato, Mexico.
+He has also been artist-in-residence at the Nelson Center for Musical Arts in New Zealand (2018 and 2020), and a guest professor at Celaya Conservatory in Guanajuato, Mexico.

 Dr. Tsalka’s students have been accepted in prestigious institutions, including the Mozarteum in Salzburg, the HDK in Berlin, Grieg Academy in Norway, and the Julliard School of Music.
 Several of his students have recently won first prizes at International Piano competitions, for example, the International Mozart Competition in Shenzhen and the Kingsburg International Piano Competition in Qingdao.